retnolaras25/retnolaras25/README.md

 - 👋 Hi, I’m @retnolaras25
-- 👀 I’m interested in data analysist
+- 👀 I’m interested in data analysis and web development
-- 🌱 I’m currently learning about data science
+- 🌱 I’m currently learning about SQL, Python, HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on data analysis project
 - 📫 How to reach me, please contact me by email retnolarasintani@gmail.com or send me a DM on my instagram @retnolaras25